 - 1) Population of the chromosomes: Population represents the size of the solutions that we are working with and specifies how many individuals there are in each generation.
 With a large population size, the genetic algorithm searches the solution space more thoroughly, thereby reducing the chance that the algorithm will return a local minimum that is not a global minimum.
-However, a large population size also causes the algorithm to run more slowly.
-Some research also shows that best population size depends on encoding, on size of encoded string.
-It means, if you have chromosome with 32 bits, the population should be say 32, but surely two times more than the best population size for chromosome with 16 bits [17]. - 2) Population Initialization: The populations of chromosomes are initialized randomly by the GA.
-A chromosome that represents the SLR solution is added to the initial population to produce the initial population that we are working with.
+However, a large population size also causes the algorithm to run more slowly. - 2) Population Initialization: The populations of chromosomes are initialized randomly by the GA.
+A chromosome that represents the SLR solution is added to the initial population to produce the initial population.
 This means that we start with the best solution in the literature and try to get a more optimal solution that produces a better slice profiles. - 3) Chromosome structure: Binary chromosome is used.
 The RF pulse is encoded into the chromosome as follows.
 The real RF pulse values are converted into discrete ones according to the resolution of the D/A of the MRI machine (12 or 16 bit for example).
 Every bit represents a gene.
 The most significant bits of all values are placed adjacent to each other, then the second most bits and so on until placing the least significant bits together at the end.
 Hence, the chromosome size equals the number of the RF pulse envelope values times the bit resolution (usually 12 or 16). - 4) Fitness criterion: The chromosome is decoded to obtain the corresponding RF pulse envelope amplitudes and its slice profile is computed by solving the Bloch equations.
 Then, an error measure is calculated for the difference between the response of this RF pulse and the desired response.
 This measure is usually taken as either the 1-norm or 2- norm of the difference vector.
 The results of this paper were obtained using the 1-norm.
-We use the evaluation function:
+The evaluation function is used: